-Through a new Name, Image and Likeness Initiative at IU Bloomington, student-athletes will get needed legal representation, and law students will have the opportunity to develop important skills while working with peers.
+Through a new Name, Image and Likeness Initiative at IU Bloomington, students will get needed legal representation, and law students will have the opportunity to develop important skills while working with peers.

 Believed to be one of the first initiatives of its kind in the country, this unique partnership is a win-win, Janis said.
-Student-athletes will get needed legal representation, and law students, working under the guidance of both full-time and adjunct faculty at the law school, will have the opportunity to develop and hone important skills while working with peers.
+Students will get needed legal representation, and law students, working under the guidance of both full-time and adjunct faculty at the Law School, will have the opportunity to develop and hone important skills while working with peers.

-The Name, Image and Likeness Initiative will be available to more than 700 student-athletes at IU, with assistance provided on a first-come, first-served basis.
+The Name, Image and Likeness Initiative is available to more than 700 student-athletes at IU, with assistance provided on a first-come, first-served basis.
 It is also open to other IU students who have name, image and likeness opportunities.

 “We expect to take on standard NIL deals and market representation agreements, and we’ll represent NIL clients using the protocols that we’ve developed in our work for clients over many years,” said Norm Hedges, clinical law professor at the Maurer School and director of the Intellectual Property Law Clinic.

 “We run the clinic like a law firm, with experienced lawyers overseeing upper-level law students who are studying to practice in intellectual property law or related fields that would be relevant to NIL deals,” he said.
 “The only difference is that we don’t charge our clients lawyer fees."

 Starting in June 2021, the NCAA changed its policy, giving wide latitude for states to decide how or whether to regulate students’ name, image and likeness deals.
 That has caused a dramatic shift in the landscape of college athletics.

 IU Athletics Director Scott Dolson said the initiative is an innovative solution to issues facing many Hoosier athletes.